thirds1000rr/RasberryPi5_MiFlora/README.md

 <ul>
   <li>Bovornpol Jiturai</li>

-   <span>Role: Backend Development & <a href=https://github.com/thirds1000rr/RasberryPi5_MiFlora>IoT Integration</a></span>
+   <span>Role: <a href=https://github.com/thirds1000rr/SmatFarm_nodejs_sql>Backend Development</a> & IoT Integration</span>
   <li>Ammar Chuapoodee</li>
     <span>Role: Flutter Mobile Application Development</span>
 </ul>
 <br>
-<h2>Server Side (Explanation):</h2>
+<h2>IoT Side (Explanation):</h2>
 <span>
-The server acts as the central controller that communicates with the Raspberry Pi every 15 seconds.
-It sends scanning commands and receives environmental data (e.g., temperature, humidity) and threat alerts (e.g., detected animals).
-The server processes this data, stores it in a database, and forwards notifications to users via a mobile app.
-Additionally, the server allows remote control of farm equipment (e.g., water pumps) through commands sent to the board.
-While the board can operate independently when needed, the server enables synchronization, logging, and centralized management of the entire system.
+The IoT system uses a Raspberry Pi 5 to collect environmental data and monitor threats in a worm farm.
+It connects to Xiaomi Flora sensors via Bluetooth Low Energy (BLE) to read soil temperature and moisture, and uses a connected camera running YOLO object detection to identify unwanted animals such as rats or toads.
+The Raspberry Pi sends sensor data and detection results to the server every 15 seconds and receives control commands in response.
+To reduce server dependency, the board can locally store MAC addresses and operate independently when the server is unreachable.
+GPIO is used to control devices like water pumps and buzzers.
 </span>
 <br>
 <h2>Dependencies</h2>